genlgist/Team_A_Final_Project/README.md

 # Project Segment 2

-Transform the database into a working model, refine the ML model, perform analysis and crate visuals for story as well as begin dashboard.
+Transform the database into a working model, refine the ML model, perform analysis and create visuals for story as well as begin dashboard.

 # Project Segment 3